 Hannibal Hamlin is the author of The Bible in Shakespeare and Psalm Culture in Early Modern English Literature, and editor or co-editor of several volumes including The Cambridge Companion to Shakespeare and Religion.
 His first foray into creative non-fiction is forthcoming in the journal River Teeth.
 His current preoccupation is writing a big book tentatively entitled, Allusion, Intertextuality, and the Play of Cultures.
 He is Professor of English at The Ohio State University.

-Rebecca Rainof, Secretary
+Rebecca Rainof, Co-Vice President

 Rebecca Rainof is Townsend Faculty Fellow at the Townsend Center for Humanities at UC Berkeley and an Associate Researcher on the faculty in the Department of English.
 She specializes in Victorian and Modernist literature and is the author of The Victorian Novel of Adulthood (Ohio UP, 2015).
 She is completing a book manuscript on Van Gogh and Victorian literature and also enjoys writing poetry and creative nonfiction.